brightspot/react-examples/restification/README.md

 ## Try it yourself

-Create some REST endpoints that give more information than this example has demonstrated or change the endpoint to display something other than display names.
+1. Create some REST endpoints that give more information than this example has demonstrated.
+2. Change the endpoint to display something other than display names.

 ## Troubleshooting

-Your REST endpoint is displaying 'INVALID CREDENTIALS'.
+If your REST endpoint is displaying 'INVALID CREDENTIALS'.
 Be sure that your REST Mapping's **Access** is changed to 'Anyone' rather than 'inherit'.

 Having issues running the example application?
 Refer to the [Common Issues](/README.md) section in the respository README for assistance.